Judge Judy: Program remodeling and restyling updates

-Original format, seasons 1 through 8
+Original format, seasons 1 through 8 (1996–2004)

 Season 1, and specifically its initial episodes, took a strikingly contrasting presentation from the latter seasons of the show.
 The courtroom set design and stage props vastly differed from what would become commonplace for the court show.
 The first episodes of season 1 also used music composed by Fred Lapides: a piano-based melody for the title sequence and closing credits.
 This theme music was never to be used again outside of the early stages of season 1 in 1996.
 The show's season 1 voice-over artist Michael Stull was heard narrating this intro theme, stating: "This is Judge Judy.
 Real people—in real cases—in real conflict.
-She's a real judge with over 15 years of courtroom experience."
+She was a real judge with over 15 years of courtroom experience."

 After numerous episodes towards the beginning of season one, the show's theme music was completely revamped to a percussive drum-like, ascending melody composed by Bill Bodine.
 Integrated into the modified theme music, the narration during the title sequence was also updated with Michael Stull announcing, "You are about to enter the courtroom of Judge Judith Sheindlin.
 The people are real.
 The cases are real.
 The rulings are final.
 This is her courtroom.
 This is Judge Judy."
 This narration lasted through season 8 of the program, though Jerry Bishop took over the narration by season 2.